vasudev89/IIML-Resume/Resume.md

 <br>

 ## Career Summary
-- Senior Professional and Entrepreneurial Minset with 8+ years of Cross Functional Experience in Industrial Automation, Corporate Training and F&B domains
+- Senior Professional with an Entrepreneurial Minset having 8+ years of Cross Functional Experience in Industrial Automation, Corporate Training and F&B domains
 - Expertise in IT Software, Web ,and Application Development with hands on experience of product development

 <br>